 Dr. Art Sherwood, Director

-The IDEA Institute at Western Washington University (WWU) promotes multi-purpose, interdisciplinary entrepreneurship and innovation.
+Passion.
+Purpose.
+Profession.
+WWU’s Entrepreneurship & Innovation Programs (E&I) promote multi-purpose, interdisciplinary entrepreneurship and innovation.
 Any student from any college can receive a minor in entrepreneurship and combine it with the focus of their studies here at Western.
-At the IDEA Institute, entrepreneurship is for everyone.
-Whether you focus on social justice, environment, arts, education, business, humanities, engineering or any other subject, this interdisciplinary program is designed to provide the knowledge, skills and abilities to successfully engage in entrepreneurial and innovative behaviors in new and existing organizations.
+At E&I, entrepreneurship and innovation are for everyone.
+Whether you focus on business, social justice, environment, arts, education, humanities, engineering, design or any other subject, this interdisciplinary program is designed to provide the knowledge, skills and abilities to successfully engage in changemaking through entrepreneurial and innovative behaviors in new and existing organizations.

 In our programs, students learn how to recognize opportunities and needs, and link them to innovative approaches while bringing resources and people together to make change happen.
 We explore organizational contexts with varied economic and non-economic purposes and possible ways to effect desired change.
 Students have the opportunity to gain increasingly deep experience in entrepreneurship and innovation related to their field of study.
 They will experience a combination of online modules and in-class laboratory learning opportunities with increasing levels of knowledge, experience and practice.
 Classes are designed to support, connect, challenge and engage participants with further opportunities and engagement experiences both on and off campus.

 These programs facilitate experiential growth, community networking and personal application.
-We seek students and instructors with diverse interests, expertise and experiences to help create a unique culture of leaders, innovators and changemakers.
+We seek students, guests, coaches/mentors with diverse interests, expertise and experiences to help create a unique culture of leaders, innovators and changemakers.

-The Entrepreneurship and Innovation Minor that IDEA offers is multi-purpose, interdisciplinary training which means entrepreneurship is for Everyone so along with students previously studying business, students interested in social entrepreneurship, intrapreneurship or any kind of innovation related to their field of study are encouraged to apply.
+The Entrepreneurship and Innovation Minor is multi-purpose, interdisciplinary training which means entrepreneurship and innovation are for everyone so along with students previously studying business, students interested in social entrepreneurship, intrapreneurship or any kind of innovation related to their field of study are encouraged to apply.

 Students on the minor track will take 3 courses twice (for a total of 6 classes) throughout their time at Western.